Atrocious Albanian Driving

 To finish off our adventure I enter Sarande and guess what?

-I am pulled over again!!!
+I am stopped again by a police officer!!!
 I am not too well with a boomer headache and it is so hot.
 I am shaking and I feel like I am going to throw up.
 I am sure the officer thinks he is intimidating me.
 Turns out there is four of them this time and it is Customs looking for stolen overseas cars – especially from England and America he tells me.
-He goes to take my documents and start making notes, when a USA vehicle goes the opposite way.
-He quickly ends the conversation and the four jump in and conduct a wild U-turn, and literally the tyres smoke as they go off in hot pursuit!
+He goes to take my documents and start making notes when a USA vehicle goes the opposite way.
+He quickly ends the conversation and the four jump in and conducts a wild U-turn, and literally, the tires smoke as they go off in hot pursuit!

 Albanians are lovely people, but I am very stressed out driving here and I can’t wait to leave.

 As I back out of Albania onto a tiny ferry, even the exit out of this county is stressful for me.

 Time for this Exploramum to go and explore another new country.